andriej-gruszewski/sma_strategy/README.md

 You can find 2 files in this repo:

 SMA_strategy.ipynb - gives you evaluation of SMA crossover strategy with entry variables decided by user.
-As the final ouput, user gets information about how his strategy behaved in given time period.
+As the final ouput, user gets information about how his strategy performed in given time period, in terms of percentage change.
 User need to provide:
 - ticker
 - start of backtetsing period